 This nationally recognized food safety training and certification program by the National Restaurant Association provides the latest science-based information on food safety and best practices in the industry.
 This course is designed for food service managers and supervisory staff in restaurants, hospitals, schools, long-term care facilities and other food-handling establishments.
-Our next classes will be in the fall of 2018 and will post registration information as soon as it is available.
+Our next classes will be in the winter/spring of 2019.
+Here is the registration information:

 ServSafe® Food Handler Program

 This training is a basic food safety class that focuses on four key principles: controlling time and temperature when handling food, ensuring proper personal hygiene, preventing cross-contamination and proper cleaning and sanitizing.